kitemakerhq/rest-docs/_api/workitem_put.md

 ---
 title: /workitem
-position_number: 1.2
+position_number: 1.3
-type: post
+type: put
-description: Create Work Item
+description: Update a Work Item
 parameters:
+  - name: id
+    content: The ID of the work item
   - name: title
-    content: The title of the work item
+    content: (Optional) The title of the work item
   - name: statusId
-    content: The status ID (column) where the work item will be created
+    content: (Optional) The status ID (column) where the work item will be created
   - name: description
     content: (Optional) The description of the work item.
 Markdown supported
   - name: labelIds[]